officialprofile/Genome-assembly/01-Burrows-Wheeler-Transform.md

 #> [1] "$G" "A$" "AC" "AT" "CA" "GA" "TA" "TT"
 ```

-2-mers (k-mers in general) represent first two columns of the Burrows-Wheeler matrix.
-We can derive last characters of the 2-mers in the following way.
+The 2-mers (k-mers in general) that we sorted lexicographically represent first two columns of the Burrows-Wheeler matrix.
+We can extract last character of each 2-mer in the following way:

 ```r